2023 Solar Incentives Guide for Lytle, TX - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Don't forget to talk to your Lytle utility company about signing a net metering agreement.
-This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+- Net Metering: Don't forget to speak with your Lytle utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

 State & Local Solar Incentives